Philosophy is the first, oldest, and largest discipline, leading to the founding of

 understanding the perennial issues that underpin their works means you will arrive at

 a pretty poor interpretation of what you read.
-So the 'correct' order of modern
+So the correct order of modern

 philosophy is as follows: